-ECON6003 and ECON 4207 are equivalent courses which provide an introduction to econometrics which involves application of statistical methods in analysing economic data.
+ECON6003 and ECON 4207 are equivalent courses which provide an introduction to econometrics which involves the application of statistical methods in analysing economic data.
 ECON6003 is typically the first specialised course in econometrics that students beginning the PhD and MEc programs will take if they have not previously studied econometrics.
 It is assumed that students have taken previous courses in quantitative methods with cover basic statistics and calculus.
 ECON6003 is a prerequisite for more advanced econometric courses taught in the post-graduate programs in the School of Economics.
-ECON4207 is a fourth year Honours course for students who have completed ECON1202 QMA and ECON1203 QMB but have not completed ECON2206 Introductory Econometrics.
+ECON4207 is a fourth year Honours course for students who have completed ECON1202 QMA and ECON1203 QMB (which provide requisite mathematical background) but have not completed ECON2206 Introductory Econometrics (the first specialised econometrics course in the undergraduate program).